Victoria Pendleton: 2009–2012

-In February 2012, Pendleton and Varnish set a new team sprint world record of 32.754 seconds while beating Kaarle McCulloch and Anna Meares of Australia at the Track World Cup in the London Velodrome.
+In February 2012, Pendleton and Varnish set a new team sprint world record of 32.754 seconds while defeating the Australian pairing of Kaarle McCulloch and Anna Meares at the Track World Cup race in London.
 In Pendleton's final World Championships, she won the women's world sprint title for a record-equalling sixth time.
 She progressed past Anna Meares in their semi-final on a photo finish before defeating Simona Krupeckaitė 2–0, with the second win coming from a relegation to her opponent.
 Pendleton finished without medals in her other two events, the keirin and the team sprint.

 Pendleton celebrates winning the keirin at the 2012 Summer Olympics in London.

-At the 2012 Summer Olympics, Pendleton and Varnish broke the world record in the qualifying stages of the team sprint before being relegated in the semi-finals due to an illegal change-over.
+At the 2012 Summer Olympics, Pendleton and Varnish broke the world record in the qualifying stages of the team sprint before being disqualified in the semi-finals due to an illegal change-over.
 Their world record was then beaten by China later in the event.
 She recovered to win a gold medal in the keirin, becoming the first British woman to win an individual gold medal at successive Olympic Games.
 Pendleton set a new Olympic record of 10.724 seconds in the qualifiers of the sprint, but lost in the final to Anna Meares.
-Pendleton was relegated in the first run, and beaten in the second run, to finish with the silver medal.
+Pendleton was relegated in the first run and beaten in the second run, finishing with the silver medal.
 This was Pendleton's final competitive race before she retired from professional cycling.

 Later developments

-In 2016, Pendleton, reflecting on the end of her cycling career, revealed that she had not enjoyed the atmosphere at British Cycling, stating “I couldn’t stay working with those people,” adding, “If, four years ago, they’d made the changes that they’ve made now, I would’ve been a lot happier and probably would’ve performed better.”
+In 2016, Pendleton, reflecting on the end of her cycling career, said that she had not enjoyed the atmosphere at British Cycling, stating: "I couldn't stay working with those people", adding: "If, four years ago, they'd made the changes that they’ve made now, (Note: In 2016, British Cycling commissioned a Cycling Independent Review to address concerns over the culture at the organisation, as well as athlete development.
+They then began addressing the issues that were identified.)
+I would've been a lot happier."
 She also stated that her professional relationship with coach Shane Sutton had deteriorated between the 2008 and 2012 Olympic Games.
-Speaking about the aftermath of her silver medal in her final race at the Olympics, Pendleton has claimed, "My coaches left the village without saying goodbye.
-I didn’t expect them to.
-Why would they?
-They were glad to be rid of me.”
 In 2016, British Cycling carried out an in-house inquiry following allegations against Sutton by Pendleton's teammate Varnish.
 Sutton was cleared of all but one charge (using sexist language), but in 2017, British Cycling conceded that the organisation's achievements had "come at too high a price."